Voter Registration Deadline: 30 Days Before Election Day

 Early In Person

 Registered voters have the right to vote early in person or absentee by mail without an excuse.
-Early in-person voting begins 28 days before Election Day and runs up to Election Day.
+Early in-person voting begins the day after the close of voter registration until the day before Election Day.
+Check with your local board of elections for dates and hours.

 - An electronic application to vote absentee by mail and a PDF application that may be printed are available at the Secretary of State’s website.